juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

       storage: 20Gi  # Specify a larger size here
 ```

 The above method will not affect existing PVs.
-If you need to expand existing PV, you must manually modify the PV to add Secret configuration.
+If you need to expand an existing PV, you must manually update the PV to include the Secret configuration.

 ```yaml {7-9}
 apiVersion: v1